gootieno/ModuleRepo/week7-bugs-list.md

 Change the readme to have them include their name in their assessment turn in's

+MC Question: Which options would CSS would interpret as the color solid black

 ## Changes To Be Made For The Week

 # Monday/Tuesday Homework: